cscart/docs/en/user_guide/manage_products/import_export/google_merchant.rst

 .. image:: img/download_data_feed.png
     :align: center
-    :alt: Enter GTIN in the combination's CODE field before exporting that combination to Google.
+    :alt: Click the gear button next to the feed and choose Download to get the feed file.

 =================================
 Step 4.
 Submit the Feed to Google